Top of the page

 If you don't believe you have a need for emergency care, you can think about what's most important to you on a case-by-case basis.
 Sometimes, convenience and speed might drive your decision.
 In other cases, the cost of care matters most.
 And in some cases, you may believe it's better to see a health professional who knows you and your history.

-Your primary care provider has the advantage of knowing your health and medicine history.
-He or she may know about your health habits, such as diet and exercise.
+Your family doctor has the advantage of knowing your health and medicine history.
+Your doctor may know about your health habits, such as diet and exercise.
 Your doctor often knows your home, work, and family situation.
 But the office location or hours may not always work for you.
 And your doctor may not provide care for something urgent like broken bones or stitches.

 After you decide what is most important to you, you can choose your care option.
 The number of choices varies by community.
 But there are more and more options available in health care, such as urgent care clinics, retail clinics, and virtual care.

 Retail clinics are often in drugstores or supermarkets.
 These clinics can handle less serious problems like urinary tract infections and minor cuts.
-They also do health screenings and flu shots.
+They also do health screenings and influenza (flu) vaccines.
 You can usually just walk in or set up an appointment online.

 Urgent care and retail clinics can be a great option if you can't or don't want to wait to see your own doctor.
 They can also be a good option if you don't think you need the level of care an ER provides.
 With an urgent care or retail clinic, you likely will see a health professional you haven't seen before.